alex1ai/ugr-master-cc/vagrant_provision.md

          state: restarted
 ```

 Here we need to enable MongoDB to be accessed by other other machines instead of only localhost.
 THIS IS ESSENTIAL.
 Providing "0.0.0.0" enables connections from any computer basically which suggests a big security issue.
 For this milestone and testing issues it is okay, but **never use this in production**.
+After setting this section, the daemon will be restarted.

 As you can see on the Vagrantfile above, I manually added private IP-addresses to both VMs.
 With this given I can set the environment variable for the webserver, where to look for the mongodb, in the `server_playbook.yml':